nixcloud/pankat/README.md

 * <https://lastlog.de/blog>

-but you can easily use this software for your own blog as well!
+but you can easily use pankat for your own blog!

 # pankat-static